rses-dl-course/rses-dl-course.github.io/slides/06_dl_in_other_fields.md

 ### DL in Natural Language Processing (NLP) - From words to numbers

-In NPL, it is common to have sequence of words as input and output.
+In NLP, it is common to have sequence of words as input and output.

 It's common practice tokenize and index every word.